-- Continue to urge parties to cease all forms of violence, human rights violations and abuses, and violations of international humanitarian law, including violations and abuses against children;
+- Urge parties to cease all forms of violence, human rights violations and abuses, including against children, and violations of international humanitarian law;

 The United States is the lead country on Sudan/South Sudan.